 2) Hip-width stance

-The stance (how wide the feet are apart) should be “hip-wide”.
+The stance (that is how wide the feet are apart while skiing) should be “hip-wide”.
 It is very important not to widen your stance width more than that.
-During a turn, the skis should have vertical separation, not horizontal… Horizontal separation is how wide the feet are apart.
-In a good athletic stance on skis, the distance your feet are apart should be no different than that when you’re standing, walking, running, or standing on your skis on a flat hill.
+During a turn, the skis should have predominantly vertical separation, not horizontal… Horizontal separation (the stance) is how wide the feet are apart.
+In a good athletic stance on skis, the distance your feet are apart should be no different than that when you’re standing, walking, running, or also while standing on your skis on a flat hill.

 When you shorten your inside leg, you move the skis away from each other, but at a vertical distance.
-If you make the mistake of separating your skis horizontally (“widen the stance”) and then crouch down to get the angles, you will end up having your balance over your inside ski, and that’s not good at all… in this situation, the inside ski will be right under you and your center of mass also known as the core of the body (which generally lies between the navel and the spine).
-Also, you will have not parallel shins, with quite less edge angle in the inside ski compared to the outside one.
-(A.K.A.
-“A-frame”…) Just to clarify, the outside ski is the ski farthest from the center of the turn.
-Conversely, the inside ski is the ski closest to the center of the turn.
+As mentioned, if you make the mistake of separating your skis horizontally (“widen the stance”) and then crouch down to build the angles, you will end up having your balance over your inside ski, and that’s not good at all… in this situation, the inside ski will be right under you and your center of mass (also known as the core of the body, which generally lies between the navel and the spine).
+Also, you will get not parallel shins, with way less edge angle in the inside ski compared to the outside one (A.K.A.
+“A-frame”…).
+Remember, we always have to look for edge similarity from inside and outside ski.

-3) Strong inside inclination / “toppling” at the beginning of the turn
+3) Strong inside “diving” at the beginning of the turn

-This strong and on-purpose movement to the inside needs to be learned, and somewhat feels like moving into an unbalanced lateral position, but believe me, it is really important in order to produce the highest edge angles, later on in the turn.
+This strong and on-purpose movement to the inside needs to be learned and practiced a lot, and somewhat feels like moving into an unbalanced lateral position, but believe me, it is really important in order to produce huge edge angles, later on in the turn.

 We need to move the skis out and away from our body, in order to develop big edge angles.